Anti-scam efforts by MDDI

 Initiatives by the Government Technology Agency of Singapore (GovTech)

-SATIS suite of products to support SPF’s investigations
+SATIS suite of scam detection tools to support SPF’s investigations

-Co-developed with the Singapore Police Force (SPF), the Scam Analytics and Tactical Intervention System (SATIS) is an end-to-end platform that leverages artificial intelligence and machine learning — including GovTech Singapore’s in-house recursive Machine-learning Scam Evaluation (rMSE) classifier — to help SPF prioritise, evaluate, and disrupt scam sites.
-Each day, the system reviews hundreds of thousands of websites through a mix of automation and human analysis.
+Co-developed with the Singapore Police Force (SPF) and the Home Team Science and Technology Agency (HTX), the Scam Analytics and Tactical Intervention System (SATIS) leverages artificial intelligence and machine learning – including GovTech Singapore’s in-house recursive Machine-learning Scam Evaluation (rMSE) classifier – to help SPF prioritise, evaluate, and disrupt scam sites.
+SATIS enables the authorities to analyse over 400,000 websites daily and disrupts more than 15,000 malicious websites monthly.
+It also employs advanced techniques to discover additional scam websites based on previously blocked sites.

-Over time, additional capabilities have been added to the SATIS suite to strengthen SPF’s investigative work against other scam enablers.
-These include tools to evaluate and disrupt online monikers (e.g., accounts on Facebook, WhatsApp, Telegram, Carousell) and payment channels such as bank accounts.
-Planned enhancements will further extend SATIS’ coverage to support the evaluation and disruption of scam-related phone numbers.
+Additional capabilities have been added to the SATIS suite to strengthen SPF’s investigative work against other scam enablers.
+These include tools to evaluate and disrupt scam-related online monikers (e.g., accounts on Facebook, WhatsApp, Telegram, Carousell), payment channels such as bank accounts and phone numbers.

-GovTech Singapore is the first government agency to join the Global Signal Exchange (GSE) — the world’s first global, multi-stakeholder and cross-sector clearing house for sharing abuse data and related information (called ‘signals’).
-By joining the GSE, GovTech Singapore, in partnership with SPF, sends scam signals — including scam-tainted websites — through the GSE to strengthen detection and disruption efforts.
+GovTech Singapore is the first government agency to join the Global Signal Exchange (GSE), a platform that allows member organisations to rapidly share information for scam disruption.
+In partnership with the SPF, GovTech Singapore sends scam signals, including scam-tainted websites, through the GSE to strengthen overall scam detection and disruption efforts.

 Visit GovTech's website for details on their anti-scam measures.